clux/magic-forest/README.md

 The explicit filters functions having to be inlined everywhere makes this solution quite verbose, but it is faster than all but the super serious compiled languages.

+Huge variance in performance between runs with Go, a standard deviation of ~12% of runspeed.
+Most languages sit at <1% or at most 2% at the low end (and go is not really there).
+No idea why this is.

 #### C++
 Modern cpp solution is very readable at only a few more lines than the scripting language counterparts.
 A bit of mental overhead on emplace, awkward iterator sempantics with back inserters, but even that is pretty standard modern cpp really.